Conductivity of concentrated salt solutions: General considerations

-When an electric field $E$ is applied, an electro-osmotic flow around central ions, referred below simply to as ions, is induced.
-The electroosmosis takes its origin in the EDL, where a tangential electric field generates a force that sets the fluid in motion.
-The emergence of this flow in turn provides hydrodynamic stresses that cause the propulsion of ions with a velocity given by Eq.\eqref{eq:V_ions} as sketched in Fig.~\ref{fig:sketch}.
-The space between clouds of two ions is electro-neutral, and this region is force-free (no flow) provided they do not overlap.
-Thus, the problem of ionic electrophoresis can be treated on a single-particle level.
+When an electric field $E$ is applied, an electro-osmotic flow around central anions and cations, referred below simply to as ions, is induced.
+The electroosmosis takes its origin in their EDLs, where a tangential electric field generates a force that sets the fluid in motion.
+The emergence of this flow in turn provides hydrodynamic stresses that cause the propulsion of ions with a velocity given by Eq.~\eqref{eq:V_ions} as sketched in Fig.~\ref{fig:sketch}.
+If the clouds of two ions do not overlap, the space between EDLs remains electro-neutral, and, therefore, this region is force-free.
+Consequently, in this outer region there is no fluid flow.
+Thus, within our model \emph{the problem of ionic electrophoresis can be treated on a single-particle level} provided the concentration is not too high (below 4 mol/l or so).
+This, of course, significantly simplifies the problem.
+However, it would be worthwhile to stress that even the problem for a single colloidal sphere, the so-called ``standard electrokinetic model''~\cite{obrien.rw:1978}, can in general be solved only numerically [since analytical solution of Eq.~\eqref{eq:NLPB} has not been found yet].

-We return to the importance of the relaxation later, by focusing now on electrophoresis solely.
-This contribution to a conductivity is traditionally calculated assuming that the surrounding cloud remains undisturbed during the migration.
-The electrophoretic mobilities of these ions can be defined using the known expression for an electro-osmotic mobility~\cite{smoluchowski.m:1921,vinogradova.oi:2022} taken with the opposite sign